Trypanosoma brucei evansi: History

 Griffith's discovery was independently established.
 In 1885, J. H. Steel reported from British Burma (now Myanmar) the same parasites he identified from the blood samples of military transport mules.
 The similarity of the disease and the parasites to those described by Griffith immediately became obvious.
 However, Steel mistakenly recognised the parasite was as a type of spirochaete bacteria and named it Spirochaeta evansi, in honour of the discoverer.
 Edgar Crookshank at King's College London correctly identified it as a kind of protozoan renaming it as Haematonomas evansi, but quickly changed it to Trichomonas evansi in 1885.
-In 1896, French veterinarian J. Chauvrat gave the correct description and the name Trypanosoma evansi.
+In 1896, French veterinarian J. Chauvrat gave the correct description and the new name Trypanosoma evansi.
 The parasite was then established as the first trypanosome that caused disease (trypanosomiasis).

 Human cases

 The first human case was reported from Maharashtra, India, in 2005.
 In 2004, a 45-year-old cattle farmer from Seoni village was hospitalised due to severe fever and disturbed neurological behaviours.
-Serological, microscopic, and DNA (PCR) test indicated that he was infected with T. evansi.
+Serological, microscopic, and DNA (PCR) test indicated that he was infected with T. b. evansi.
 The clinical case was confirmed by the World Health Organization.
 Normally, humans have natural trypanolytic protein called apolipoprotein L1 (APOL1) that kills different species of trypanosomes during infection.
 The individual was diagnosed to lack APOL1.
-Serological survey in 2006 in the same region revealed that the infection was already prevalent; 5 to 22% of the population, based on different tests, were found to be positive for T. evansi.
+Serological survey in 2006 in the same region revealed that the infection was already prevalent; 5 to 22% of the population, based on different tests, were found to be positive for T. b. evansi.
 Outside India, the first human cases were reported from Egypt in 2011.
 A single case was reported from Vietnam in 2016 in which an infected 38-year-old woman had normal APOL1, indicating that lack of APOL1 is not the primary reason for human infectivity.